 Assessing the development

-Electricity generation by combined heat and power plants has seen an upward trend until 2017.
-The electricity generated rosefrom 78.3 TWh to 115.4 TWh in 2018.
+Electricity generation by combined heat and power plants has seen an upward trend.
+The electricity generated rose from 78.3 TWh to 113.4 TWh in 2019.
 This increase was mainly due to the development and use of biomass for energy generation as well as the capacity expansion of natural-gas CHP.
 The decrease from 2017 to 2018 is mainly due to an improved energy-statistical accounting of CHP plants from 2018 onwards (for further information see Gores, Klump 2018, in German only).

 With the revision of the Act on Combined Heat and Power generation (KWKG, in German only) in 2016 future targets of annual energy generation by CHP systems were stipulated.
 In 2020 the target is 110 TWh, in 2025 120 TWh shall be generated by CHP systems per year.
 The regulations of the new act are meant to improve the conditions for CHP.
-Further it was stipulated that a call for bids will be obligatory for new CHP systems with an electrical power between 1 and 50 megawatts.
-This results in uncertainties regarding the expected development of additional CHP capacity.
-Still, the target set for 2020 has already been exceeded in 2016.
+Overall, the legislation is having a positive impact.
+In 2019, CHP electricity generation was slightly above the 2020 target.
+As the energy statistics recording CHP changed from the reporting year 2018 (see above), the trend cannot be reliably interpreted at present.

 The indicator is based on data for public and industrial power plants by the Federal Statistical Office (‘Monatsbericht über die Elektrizitätsversorgung’ and ‘Fachserie 4, Reihe 6.4’, in German only).
 However, these surveys do not cover all plants.
 The methodology and models are described in detail by Gores et al. (2014) and Baten et al. (2014) (in German only).